All Episodes

 We can't hear this.

-Fake news CNN when the president starts the press conference.
+Fake news, CNN, when the president starts the press conference.

 Now, multiple days in a row, they won't carry his part.

-Well, that's when he makes all the big announcements about exactly what it is that they they are doing and updating the situation.
+Well, that's when he makes all the big announcements about exactly what it is that they are doing and updating the situation.

-And he's sat there for the last two days, two and a half hour press conferences, to the point where, you know, there's like no more questions left.
+And he's sat there for the last two days, two and a half hour press conferences to the point where, you know, there's like no more questions left.

 But he's there and available as he's ever been, and they don't like it.

-I just spent a half hour telling you all the good, and then we're gonna get to Dr. Josh and then Dr. Oz and Betsy McCoy, the medical updates.
+And then we're going to get to Dr. Josh and then Dr. Oz and Betsy McCoy on the medical updates.

 You know, the media mob have been awful.

-They can't stand Donald Trump even not even to help a country in the middle of a pandemic.
+They can't stand Donald Trump even, not even to help a country in the middle of a pandemic.

 Unbelievable.